8 Effective Ways to Improve Communication in Healthcare

 Let’s say you visit a hospital to check your back.
 Would you prefer the doctor to tell you how to reduce the back pain or how your MRI is?
 When you meet doctors, some information is missed due to jargon barriers and perspective differences.

-Reducing difference perception is setting a common ground between patients and healthcare providers.
+Reducing different perceptions is setting a common ground between patients and healthcare providers.
 A tip for a successful patient education campaign is to list patients’ common misleading to reduce noise during the campaign.

 • Difference perceptions between patients